SHE ONLY WENT FOR A WALK

 Paula closed the front door behind her and crossed the street.
 She had walked out of her home because when she woke up that morning she had seen her husband had erected a wooden pergola in the living-room.
 There were arches and pillars that stretched from the door over to the windows.
 She felt dismay as Jeremy was always saying he would do this kind of crazy thing, and then he did.
 Most people say they are going to do something, but lack of money or lack of courage prevents them from carrying out their plans.
 In Jeremy's case it was the exact opposite, saying and doing were synonymous to him.

-needed time to think and breathe.
-There was a small park not far
+time to think and breathe.
+There was a small park not far from

 holidays it was populated by families.
 The shouts and cries of

 children were the background music that those childless had to